srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

 - An object that maps keys to values.
 It is not a true collection.
+It models the mathematical function abstraction.
-- A key at most maps to one value.
+- A key at most can map to one value.
+- It cannot contain duplicate keys.
+- Map implementations internally uses Hashtable for **HashMap**, Balanced Tree for **TreeMap** and Linked List + Hashtable for **LinkedHashMap**.

 ### **SortedMap**